 BATISTE: Legible liner notes (laughter).
 And we didn't have too many big record stores.
-Eventually, Tower Records, I'd go to and pick up just bags and bags of CDs.
-And I would listen to those and nerd out on who was playing on what and started to make connections.
-And that led me to really want to go to New York to meet and collaborate with a lot of people that I'd seen in the liner notes of records that I liked.
-And that coupled with the idea of starting my own band and really being a band leader on my own terms and defining what I wanted to say - fearlessly going out and risking failure apart from the community where everyone knew me was what I felt I needed to do.
+Eventually Tower Records I'd go to and pick up just bags and bags of CDs.
+And I would listen to those and nerd out on who was playing on what, and I started to make connections.
+And that led me to really want to go to New York to meet and collaborate with a lot of people that I'd seen in the liner notes on records that I liked.
+And that coupled with the idea of starting my own band and really being a band leader on my own terms and defining what I wanted to say, fearlessly going out and risking failure apart from the community where everyone knew me was what I felt I needed to do.

-GROSS: So you know, you mentioned that with Jelly Roll Morton, one of the things you really liked about his playing was his touch.
+GROSS: So, you know, you mentioned that with Jelly Roll Morton, one of the things you really liked about his playing was his touch.
 One of the things I really like about your playing is your touch.
 I feel like your notes are so clearly articulated, and they ring out so clearly.
-And so is that something that you've studied, that you consciously tried to perfect, that clearness of articulation?
+And so is that something that you've studied, that you consciously try to perfect?
+Is that that clearness of articulation?

 BATISTE: Clearness of articulation - in fact, I would say that's one of the things that I ran from early on.

-GROSS: Why - like, too classical or something, too European?
+GROSS: Why, too - like, too classical or something, too European?

 BATISTE: Well, funny - I thought it was too black.